mobinulislam143/mahi/README.md

   git clone git@github.com:Meri-MG/portfolio---react.git
   ```

-- Navigate to `cd portfolio---react`  directory.
+- Navigate to `cd mahi`  directory.

 - To install all the app dependencies on the command line run
 - ```